Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 * Media can be moved forwards or backwards with scrubbing toggle
 * Fullscreen option opens when initated
 * Media downloads when `download` button is initated
-* Media player compatiable with Safari,Chrome,Mozzila,Internet Explorer (tested on latest versions) *Uncompatable browser text does not show unless uncompatble.
+* Media player compatiable with Safari,Chrome,Mozzila,microsoft edge (tested on latest versions) *Uncompatable browser text does not show unless uncompatble.
 (Uncompatablelity I couldnt test as all testing was done on the latest verions of specific web browsers so audio worked. here is a link with browsers that support the `audio` and the version that is supported [link](https://www.w3schools.com/tags/tag_audio.asp).

 ## Further Testing